CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/guests.md

 # Magento guests list

-Guest is a user that finalized a quote but decided to not register as real customer.
+Guest is a user that finalized his quote but decided to not register as a real customer.
 It may happen that there will be more than one guest objects that are referring to one real person.

 ## Personalization variables